 The Starwood Preferred Guest® Program is divided into three tiers: Preferred Guest, Gold Preferred and Platinum Preferred.
-Preferred members get 2 points for every dollar spent at participating Starwood hotels, while Gold and Platinum members earn 3 points.
-That’s on top of the 2 points for every dollar American Express® automatically gives cardmembers for eligible purchases.Starwood Preferred Guest® Credit Card from American Express offers more value than other hotel cards, making it easy for business travelers to amass rewards and free nights.
-Starwood Preferred Guest® Credit Card’s best features:
+Preferred members get two points for every $1 spent at participating Starwood hotels, while Gold and Platinum members earn three points.
+That’s on top of the two points for every $1 American Express® automatically gives cardmembers for eligible purchases.
+The Starwood Preferred Guest® Credit Card from American Express offers more value than other hotel cards, making it easy for travelers to amass rewards and free nights.
+Starwood Preferred Guest® Credit Card by American Express' best features:

 According to our research, the minimum points required for a stay in one of Starwood®’s standard properties (Four Points® by Sheraton, for example) is 10,000 points.
-You’d have to spend an average of $208 a month at Starwood hotels to earn enough points for this stay – fairly easy to do if you’re a frequent business traveler and a Preferred Guest member.
+You’d have to spend an average of $208 a month at Starwood hotels to earn enough points for this stay – fairly easy to do if you’re a frequent traveler and a Preferred Guest member.

-The two biggest drawbacks of the Starwood Preferred Guest® Credit Card from American Express are the $95 annual fee after the first year and that the sign-up bonus isn’t as generous as other hotel cards.
+The two biggest drawbacks of the Starwood Preferred Guest® Credit Card from American Express are the $95 annual fee after the first year and that the signup bonus isn’t as generous as other hotel cards.
+The IHG® Rewards Club Select Credit Card, for example, offers 60,000 bonus points when you make $1,000 in purchases within the first three months.
+(IHG® also offers an anniversary free night on your account anniversary each year).
 The $95 annual fee is also a higher than other cards in this category, which can be as low as $49.

 The Marriott Rewards® Premier Credit Card has an excellent signup offer at 80,000 bonus points after you spend $3,000 in the first three months.
-Beyond that, every Marriott Rewards® Premier Credit Card cardholder gets five points for every dollar spent at participating Marriott Rewards and SPG hotels; two points for every dollar spent on airfare directly from the airline, car rentals and dining; and 1 point for all other purchases.
+Beyond that, every Marriott Rewards® Premier Credit Card cardholder gets five points for every $1 spent at participating Marriott Rewards and SPG hotels; two points for every $1 spent on airfare directly from the airline, car rentals and dining; and 1 point for all other purchases.
 Neither card charges foreign transaction fees and both come with a $0 introductory annual fee, but that fee jumps to only $85 for the Marriott Rewards® Premier Credit Card as compared to $95 for Starwood Preferred Guest® Credit Card after the intro period.
-Marriott Rewards® Premier also gives cardholders a free night stay after their anniversary, which may put it a notch above Starwood Preferred Guest® for both points and perks.
+Marriott Rewards® Premier Credit Card also gives cardholders a free night stay after their anniversary, which may put it a notch above Starwood Preferred Guest® for both points and perks.

 The key here likely comes down to where your loyalties lie, whether with Starwood or IHG properties.